Killing of Joyce Chiang

 Joyce Chiang (江宜玲; December 7, 1970 – c.
-January 9, 1999) was an American attorney with the former Immigration and Naturalization Service who was the victim of a homicide.
-Chiang disappeared on January 9, 1999, in Washington, D.C., and was later found dead.
+January 9, 1999) was an American attorney with the U.S. Immigration and Naturalization Service who disappeared on January 9, 1999, in Washington, D.C., and was later found dead.
 The story of her disappearance and the discovery of her remains in the Potomac River, which drew only local news coverage at the time, was rediscovered and received some national attention in the wake of the similar disappearance of Chandra Levy in May 2001.
+Police initially promoted the idea that she had committed suicide, but a decade later said she had been the victim of a robbery-related homicide.
+They identified two suspects but no one was charged with the crime.
 Chiang was the sister of future California State Treasurer John Chiang.

 Life

 Joyce Chiang was one of four children and the only daughter of Taiwanese immigrants raised in Chicago and in Southern California.
-Her three brothers are John Chiang, who became Controller of the State of California in 2007 and Treasurer of California in 2015; Robert Chiang; and Roger Chiang, who is currently the Executive In Charge at the television show America's Most Wanted and in 1999 lived with Joyce and was working for the U.S. Department of Housing and Urban Development.
+Her three brothers are John Chiang, who became Controller of the State of California in 2007 and Treasurer of California in 2015; Robert Chiang; and Roger Chiang, who is currently the Executive In Charge at the television show America's Most Wanted, and in 1999, lived with Joyce and was working for the U.S. Department of Housing and Urban Development.